stoeffel/underscore.string.cli/README.md

 Usage
 -----

-You can use all methods from [underscore.string](http://epeli.github.io/underscore.string/), which take a string as its first argument.
+You can use all methods from [underscore.string](http://epeli.github.io/underscore.string/).

 ```bash
 $ string <command> <string> [-- options]